Radio Diaries | The Longest Game

 First-person diaries, sound portraits, and hidden chapters of history from Peabody Award-winning producer Joe Richman and the Radio Diaries team.
 From teenagers to octogenarians, prisoners to prison guards, bra saleswomen to lighthouse keepers.
 The extraordinary stories of ordinary life.
 Radio Diaries is a proud member of Radiotopia, from PRX.
 Learn more at radiotopia.fm.

 In the spring of 1981, the Pawtucket Red Sox and the Rochester Red Wings met for a minor league baseball game of little importance.
 But over the course of 33 innings – 8 hours and 25 minutes – the game made history.
 It was the longest professional baseball game ever played.
-This is an excerpt of a story in collaboration with ESPN's 30 for 30.
+This story was produced in collaboration with ESPN's 30 for 30.

-If you liked this episode, vote for us in the Webby Awards!
-The Webby’s celebrate the best of the internet, andThe Longest Game has been nominated for Best Documentary.
-You can vote at https://vote.webbyawards.com/PublicVoting#/2023/podcasts/individual-episodes/documentary.